bababrownbear/boilermakebrownies/README.md

 * A non authenticated user should see a list of previously voted items.
 * An authenticated user should be able to vote on a new vehicle comparison.
 * An authenticated user should be able to vote on an already existing comparison.
-* An authenticated user should be able to add comments on a new vote.
-* An authenticated user should be able to add comments on a previously voted item.

 ## Coding Guide
 * Always run code before pushing to remote, do not push broken code.